-GPS tracking is something that for a long time was considered taboo within society.
+GPS tracking is something that, for a long time, was considered taboo within society.
 Five or ten years ago, GPS tracking would have been thought of as invasive, a breach of privacy, and perhaps immoral.
-However, the public opinion on GPS tracking is shifting, as new technology and uses for GPS emerges.
-With new products like smart watches, smartphones and devices using GPS emerging, we are becoming less afraid of GPS tracking as it is now so common and helpful.
-People are now coming to understand GPS as a tool that increases efficiency and safety, not just for employers, but for family members and valued possessions.
-That being said, there are still some misconceptions about GPS tracking people cling to, that we hope to dispel.
+However, public opinion on GPS tracking is shifting as new technology and uses for GPS emerge.
+With new products like smartwatches, smartphones and devices using GPS emerging, we are becoming less afraid of GPS tracking as it is now so common and helpful.
+People are now coming to understand GPS as a tool that increases efficiency and safety, not just for employers but for family members and valued possessions.
+That being said, there are still some misconceptions about GPS tracking people cling to that we hope to dispel.

-This is a common myth that is often used against the support of GPS trackers.
-The basic GPS system is designed only to receive signals, not transmit them, therefore your location cannot be fed back to a third party.
-More so, most cars are set up to have GPS navigation, again this cannot be tracked from an external source.
+This is a common myth often used against the support of GPS trackers.
+The basic GPS system is designed only to receive signals, not transmit them; therefore, your location cannot be fed back to a third party.
+More so, most cars are set up to have GPS navigation; again, this cannot be tracked from an external source.

-The claim that a GPS tracker can be hacked, is also a common myth.
+The claim that a GPS tracker can be hacked is also a common myth.
 GPS trackers cannot be hacked as they are simply acting as a beacon for GPS signals.
-Only GPS using devices that have access to the internet can be hacked, like smartphones and laptops.
-This is why purchasing tracking devices, like those supplied from Online Spy Shop, is more secure than using GPS on a mobile phone.
+Only GPS-using devices that have access to the internet can be hacked, like smartphones and laptops.
+This is why purchasing tracking devices, like those supplied by Online Spy Shop, is more secure than using GPS on a mobile phone.

 GPS Trackers are an invasion of my privacy at work